 For those who struggle with intestinal troubles and eating fears, there’s a higher risk of developing an unhealthy relationship with food.
-First published in Allergic Living magazine; to subscribe click here.

-MY daughter’s first words were “bed” and “sick”.
+My daughter’s first words were “bed” and “sick”.
 She was diagnosed with celiac disease at age 2, after months of vomiting, diarrhea and weight loss.
 We had to start telling her that familiar, favorite foods were now “bad” for her.
 I worried about the messaging.

 Fast forward to age 15, a five-day school trip and a five-pound weight loss because there was so little “safe food” for her to eat.
 Like so many young women, Melanie discovered she liked the leaner look.
 I tried not to make an issue of it, trusting that, like most of us, her weight loss willpower would fade.
 But still, I was haunted by the early messaging.